infernodragon456/travel_chat_app/README.md

 ## 🏗️ System Architecture

-The application is a monolithic Next.js app.
+The application is a Next.js 15 app with Edge Runtime API routes.

-1.  **Client (Browser)**: The user clicks the microphone button.
-The Web Speech API listens for voice input in the selected language.
-2.  **Geolocation**: Upon successful transcription, the browser's Geolocation API fetches the user's coordinates.
-3.  **API Request**: The frontend sends the transcribed text, coordinates, and locale to a Next.js API Route (`/api/getSuggestion`).
-4.  **Server (Vercel Function)**:
+1. **Client (Browser)**:
+   - User types or speaks their query (e.g., "What should I wear in Tokyo today?")
+   - Web Speech API (Chrome/Edge) or text input (all browsers)
+2. **Location Extraction**:
+   - The API uses Llama 3 to intelligently extract the location from the query
+   - Nominatim/OpenStreetMap geocodes the location to coordinates
+3. **Weather Fetching**:
-    a.
-The API route fetches real-time weather data from Open-Meteo.
+   - Open-Meteo API fetches real-time weather data for the location
+4. **AI Response**:
-    b.
-It constructs a detailed system prompt containing the weather data and the user's query.
+   - The server constructs a detailed prompt with weather data
-    c.
-It sends this prompt to the Groq API using the Vercel AI SDK.
-5.  **Streaming Response**: The server streams the LLM's response back to the client.
-6.  **Text-to-Speech**: The frontend displays the streaming text.
-Once complete, it uses the Web Speech API to read the text aloud in the appropriate language.
+   - Groq API (Llama 3.1 8B Instant) generates personalized suggestions
+   - Response is streamed token-by-token back to the client
+5. **Output**:
+   - Streaming text is displayed in a beautiful chat interface
+   - Text-to-Speech reads the response aloud (if supported)

+**Key Features:**

+- ✅ No geolocation permissions required
+- ✅ Works in any browser (text input)
+- ✅ Voice input in Chrome/Edge
+- ✅ Optional Whisper API support for Firefox voice input